Saturday, May 12, 2012

 May 10th, 2012

 The dreaded beard.
-Lose the beard they say.
+Lose the beard, the family and friends say.

 I never thought I could grow a full beard.
 I would shave before work because I had no choice but to shave.
-We are not allowed to grow facial hair when you are on road patrol and not in a specalized unit.
-Unless it grew above the upper lip.
-I guess in law enforcement the beard is equal to a dirty Sanchez.
+We cannot grow facial hair on road patrol or in a specialized unit.
+Unless it rose above the upper lip.
+In law enforcement, the beard is equal to a dirty Sanchez.

-I would shave the night before my scheduled work day and that would be sufficient for me to go a whole week before I had to shave again.
-I always thought beards never worked for me either honestly.
-But only because I didn’t think I could grow one at age thirty-eight.
+I would shave the night before my scheduled work day, and that would be sufficient for me to go a whole week before I had to shave again.
+I always thought beards never worked for me, honestly.
+But only because I didn't know I could grow one at age thirty-eight.

 The mustache would never reach the whiskers on my chin.
 So I thought.
-But I never grew it this much for this long to find out.
+But I only grew it a little for this long to find out.

-Reminiscent of the five o’clock shadow look you’d find on old TV shows like Miami Vice.
+Reminiscent of the five o'clock shadow look you'd find on old TV shows like Miami Vice.
 I always liked that look.
-Only, don’t try to kiss your soft skin loved one with that stubble.
+Don't try to kiss your soft-skinned loved one with that stubble.

-As the white skin on my face slowly dissolved into brown filament it would never quite cover the entire length of my face leaving patches of skin like some kind of weird skin disease.
-Now the longer I have gone without shaving the more it has filled in leaving me with a bona fide beard.
+As the white skin on my face slowly dissolved into brown filament, it would never entirely cover the entire length of my face, leaving patches of skin like some kind of weird skin disease.
+The longer I have gone without shaving, the more it has filled in, leaving me with a bona fide beard.

-My beard has attached to my face as the grief of Mimie’s loss has attached itself to my soul.
-In my moments of sadness I feel myself tugging at it like a madman contriving his sinister plot.
-When my kids lay in my arms they reach back and rub their hands over it.
-It’s the only caring, real human contact and only consoling that I have had since March 15th.
+My beard has attached to my face as the grief of Mimie's loss has attached itself to my soul.
+In my moments of sadness, I feel myself tugging at it like a madman controlling his sinister plot.
+When my kids lie in my arms, they reach back and rub their hands over it.
+It's the only caring, actual human contact and consoling I have had since March 15th.

-The beard grows in synch with the length of the days I lost my wife.
-It’s the only real way I can measure the time of loss and despair for my boys and I.
+The beard grows in sync with the length of the days I lost my wife.
+It's the only natural way I can measure the time of loss and despair for my boys and me.

-I’m not ready to lose the beard.
-It feels like when I do shave I will have moved past our loss.
-I think if my kids could grow a beard they would as well.
+I'm not ready to lose the beard.
+It feels like I will have moved past our loss when I do shave.
+If my kids could grow a beard, they would also.

-My life has been altered like the beard alters the view people have of me when they finally come around to see me again.
-It reminds them that the boys and I are here and we are still grieving.
-It shows them that while they haven’t been around we aren’t getting better.
-The only thing they see is a beard that is still here just as it was still there on my face a month ago when they last saw me… a month ago when they last saw me.
+My life has been altered like the beard alters people's view of me when they finally come around to see me again.
+It reminds them that the boys and I are here, and we are still grieving.
+It shows them we aren't getting better when they aren't around.
+The only thing they see is a beard that is still here, just as it was still there on my face a month ago when they last saw me… a month ago when they last saw me.

-The beard is here and it is real.
-The beard is as real as the loss that we are experiencing.
-The beard is as weird to those who see it on my face as this situation is weird to us.
-The beard bothers those who see it as much as my situation bothers my boys and I.
+The beard is here, and it is accurate.
+The beard is as natural as the loss that we are experiencing.
+The beard is as weird to those who see it on my face as this situation is strange to us.
+The beard bothers those who see it as much as my situation bothers my boys and me.

-The beard is real.
-My situation is real.
+The beard is natural.
+My situation is actual.
 The loss for my boys is real.

 Christopher Fusaro.
 The author of Captain Imperfecto.